muchad/qaqg/README.md

-# Question Answering and Question Generation using 🤗Transformers
+# Indonesian Question Answering and Question Generation using 🤗Transformers

 ## idT5 for Question Generation and Question Answering